lnay/lnay/src/routes/Home.md

-I'm not currently working, to do some work on my house.
-In the near future I am interested in taking on a role around software tools.
+My name is Luke Naylor, and I have recently completed my PhD and looking for a role around software tools.
 Right now, I am still active on some open source projects, in particular the
 [LaTeX extension](https://github.com/rzukic/zed-latex)